mephistolist/hoxha/README.md

 ```
 git clone https://github.com/mephistolist/hoxha.git
 ```
-If you are not on a Debian based system, you will want to run this to change to the name of your python install:
+If you are not on a Debian based system, you will want to run this to change to the name of your python binary:
 ```
 sed -i 's/python3/python/g' hoxha/persistance/libexec.c; sed -i 's/python3/python/g' hoxha/persistance/libhide.c
 ```